High Performance Swim Camp Series

 - BREASTSTROKE PULLOUTS: The best breaststrokers are faster under the water than on the surface!
 Learn the components and sequence of movements that make up a fast underwater breaststroke pullout.
 With the proper body position and timing, a swimmer's pullout will take them almost to the other side of the pool faster than you could imagine.

-At each session of this elite series, swimmers and parents are invited to ask the Olympian Clinicians questions during a Q&A session.
+Swimmers and parents are invited to ask their Elite Clinicians questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 PUT YOUR SKILLS TO THE TEST